Find Schools

 • Homeland Security Program Specialist

-In the United States, there were 10,100 jobs for Emergency Management Director in 2016.
+There were about 10,100 jobs for Emergency Management Director in 2016 (in the United States).
 New jobs are being produced at a rate of 7.9% which is above the national average.
 The Bureau of Labor Statistics predicts 800 new jobs for Emergency Management Director by 2026.
-Due to new job openings and attrition, there will be an average of 900 job openings in this field each year.
+The BLS estimates 900 yearly job openings in this field.

 undefined